Universite-Gustave-Eiffel/NoiseModelling/Docs/Data_Assimilation_Tutorial.rst

 To do so, users have to execute the ``Extract_Best_Configuration`` WPS script.
 There are 3 parameters to enter here:

-* ``observationTable`` : name of the table where observed data are stored,
+* Measurement table (``observationTable``): name of the table where observed data are stored,
-* ``noiseMapTable`` : name of the table where simulated data are stored,
+* Noise map table (``noiseMapTable``): name of the table where simulated data are stored,
-* ``tempToleranceThreshold`` : tolerance threshold (exprimed in °C) for the temperature that allows to extract the map that have a temperature value close to the real temperature.
+* Temperature tolerance threshold (``tempToleranceThreshold``): tolerance threshold (exprimed in °C) for the temperature that allows to extract the map that have a temperature value close to the real temperature.

+This process will:

-This process will first determine the LAEQ difference between simulated (``noiseMapTable``) and observed (``observationTable``) values.
+* first determine the LAEQ difference between simulated (``noiseMapTable``) and observed (``observationTable``) values,

-Then, for each time steps, the median value of the difference between the two values is calculated, for all maps. **The map having the smallest median value will be the best one**.
+* then calculate, for each time steps and for all maps, the median value of the difference between the two values. **The map having the smallest median value will be the best one**.

 Execution